 A new platform for cross-region cooperation

 “Belt and Road” (B&R) refers to the land-based “Silk Road Economic Belt” and the seafaring “21st Century Maritime Silk Road”.
 The routes with strong emphasis on connectivity and international co-operation cover countries across Asia, Europe and Africa.
-It features co-operation priorities in enhancing policy coordination, strengthening infrastructural facilities connectivity, facilitating unimpeded trade, deepening financial integration and building people-to-people bonds among countries along the routes.
+It features co-operation priorities in enhancing policy co-ordination, strengthening infrastructural facilities connectivity, facilitating unimpeded trade, deepening financial integration and building people-to-people bond among countries along the routes.

 The B&R Initiative seeks to promote market integration and forge new ties among different economies, with the objective of driving deeper regional development by promoting cooperation in a variety of areas, expanding business opportunities and encouraging people-to-people exchanges among different regions.